alexkreidler/marker-server/log.md

 ImportError: libGL.so.1: cannot open shared object file: No such file or directory During handling of the above exception, another exception occurred:
 ```

+Optimized concurrent model loading, now takes about 30 seconds to load instead of over a minute.
+Cold start time is about 40 seconds.
+Cuttinng down container size

+Consistently takes about 8 seconds when prewarmed.
+Boosting up to 4 CPUs increased execution times to around 10 seconds

+Uses up to 4.3 RAM, 6.3 VRAM (on the A10Gs, less about 4.3 on the A100, maybe cause getting throttled/combined with other stuff) CPU utilization goes up to 4 cores, GPU to 20-66%

+Memory doesn't really go back down?